kingpsi15/maubank-insight-nexus-3bdc3237/SETUP-INSTRUCTIONS.md

 3. You should see a success message with database connection details

 ### Step 4: View Your Data
-1. Refresh your Lovable frontend
+1. Refresh your MauBank Insight Nexus frontend
 2. You should now see data from your MySQL database
 3. The dashboard will show "Connected to MySQL Database" indicator